skatromb/nested-value-extractor/README.md

 "value
 ```

-Extracts a nested value from a json-like dict by specifying a sequence of keys.
+Extracts a nested value from a JSON-like dict by specifying a sequence of keys.

 May be useful to avoid a `KeyError` exception when accessing JSON-like dicts with a dynamic nested structure,
-when you know the keys paths of elements, but are unsure whether elements exist.
+when you know the key paths of elements, but are unsure whether elements exist.

-Returns nested value or `None` if it wasn't found.
-Could throw `KeyError` exception, when `strict=True` is passed.
+Returns the nested value or `None` if it wasn't found.
+Could throw a `KeyError` exception if `strict=True` is passed.

 ### Examples